 When possible, an AED should be located near a phone so that the EMS system can be activated simultaneously with the retrieval of the AED.

 To select the appropriate locations, the task force can review a floor plan for the facility and then conduct a “walk through” to estimate a retrieval time for the device from any location in the facility (See Figure 4).
 The point of this approach is to minimize the time from collapse to defibrillation.
 Since every minute that passes decreases survival by 7-10%, this model sets a goal of 60-90% survival depending on the location of collapse in the facility.
 This includes time for assessment of the victim, retrieval of the AED, and use of the device.
-Obviously there are other possible variables that may decrease the probability of survival, including delayed discovery of the victim, the need for a single rescuer to call 911 and use the device, and other variables beyond the control of the plan.
+Obviously, there are other possible variables that may decrease the probability of survival, including the delayed discovery of the victim, the need for a single rescuer to call 911 and use the device, and other variables beyond the control of the plan.
 Once again, this model was used in O’Hare International Airport and resulted in a 60% survival rate.

 The placement of a device may be affected by other variables.
-Some schools are concerned about conspicuous placement of AEDs for fear of vandalism and theft.
+Some schools are concerned about the conspicuous placement of AEDs for fear of vandalism and theft.
 Using a wall storage case that sounds an alarm when opened can help alleviate this problem.
 Some wall storage cases have also been wired to activate the local EMS system upon opening.
 The task force, after considering all these and other issues, can determine the specific configuration.
 However, placing a device in a locked case or in a hidden location is strongly discouraged since it may cause a delay in the application of the device.

 Athletic events may require additional organization.
 Since the athletic field is often a distance from the school building, the AED may be brought to the event site.
 This is particularly important when events are attended by a large number of persons.
 When possible, coaches, trainers, and referees should all be trained in CPR and use of the AED.
 This is important since these individuals will be in the immediate proximity to emergencies that occur on the field or in the stands.